CSE-G25/Analytics-of-Scanned-Prescriptions-and-Notes/README.md

 - This project group involves university students working for their final year project.
 - Project group code - CSE-G25
-- The field in which we are working involves analysis of data, machine learning and neural networks.
+- The field in which we are working involves analysis of medical prescriptions, machine learning and neural networks.
 - The theme of our project is "Analytics of scanned prescriptions and notes"

 - The project majorly involves in building a real-time solution in the form of a mobile app; for scanning,